thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 > -- Thierry de Pauw, [Sep 26, 2018](https://twitter.com/tdpauw/status/1045043533693022208)

-I've tried many times to submit "*Feature Branching is Evil*" at what I call pure developer oriented conferences like NDC, OreDev, Devoxx, BuildStuff.
+I've tried many times to submit "*Feature Branching is Evil*" at what I call pure developer-oriented conferences like NDC, OreDev, Devoxx, BuildStuff.
-In my humble opinion, this the audience that needs hear this.
+In my humble opinion, this the audience that needs to hear this.
 As opposed to agile, XP or software-crafts conferences where I have the impression to preach in front of the convinced.
 But, "*Feature Branching is Evil*" was always rejected.
 I do not know why.
-Obviously you do not receive any feedback from these conferences.
+Obviously, you do not receive any feedback from these conferences.

 I do not mind being rejected.
 I do mind not receiving any feedback because of